-- The Qwest Managed Firewall Service (MFS) provides a comprehensive management service, delivering three levels of tiered service, a multitude of value-added features, and a robust offering of Service-Enabling Devices (SEDs) to meet the requirements of GSA and Agencies. - Qwest's Intrusion Detection and Prevention Service (IDPS), Qwest can offer Agencies effective systems and processes to: monitor their networks for attacks, misuse, and anomalies; detect and record such intrusions; and begin immediate corrective responses. - The Qwest Vulnerability Scanning Service (VSS) allows Agencies to conduct effective and proactive assessments of critical networking environments, enabling the rapid correction of vulnerabilities before they are exploited. - The Qwest Anti-Virus Management Service (AVMS) provides detection and removal of system viruses before they can do critical damage to business operations. - The Qwest Incident Response Management Service (INRS) provides incident response capability assessment, an incident tracking system, a mock crisis management scenario, incident response support services, and on-site support.
+- The Qwest Managed Firewall Service (MFS) provides a comprehensive management service, delivering three levels of tiered service, a multitude of value-added features, and a robust offering of service-enabling devices (SEDs) to meet the requirements of GSA and the Agencies. - With Qwest's Intrusion Detection and Prevention Service (IDPS), Qwest can offer Agencies effective systems and processes to monitor their networks for attacks, misuse, and anomalies; detect and record such intrusions, and begin immediate corrective responses. - The Qwest Vulnerability Scanning Service (VSS) allows Agencies to conduct effective and proactive assessments of critical networking environments, enabling the rapid correction of vulnerabilities before they are exploited. - The Qwest Anti-Virus Management Service (AVMS) provides detection and removal of system viruses before they can do critical damage to business operations. - The Qwest Incident Response Management Service (INRS) provides incident response capability assessment, an incident tracking system, a mock crisis management scenario, incident response support services, and on-site support. - The Qwest Managed E-Authentication Service (MEAS) provides design, implementation, and operational capabilities for both token-based and certificate-based e-authentication services in a variety of hosting and operational environments.
+We also offer significant capabilities in identity management, access control, and biometrics.

-- The Qwest Managed E-Authentication Service (MEAS) provides design, implementation, and operational capabilities for both token-based and certificate-based e-authentication services in a variety of hosting and operational environments.
-We also offer significant capabilities in identity management, access control, and biometrics. - The Qwest Secure Managed Email Service (SMEMS) will provide Agencies with the ability to: centralize and assure inbound and outbound email policy compliance; administer these email services; meet legal and regulatory requirements on email retention; achieve desired levels of security/privacy - and the ability to leverage the cost effectiveness of the Internet while providing confidentiality, integrity and availability of email services that have become expected in Federal business. - The Qwest Managed Tiered Security Service (MTSS) provides Agencies with security solutions that can be customized for Agencies based on the respective level of mission criticality and information sensitivity.
+The Qwest Secure Managed E-mail Service (SMEMS) will provide Agencies with the ability to: centralize and assure inbound and outbound e-mail policy compliance; administer these e-mail services; meet legal and regulatory requirements on e-mail retention; achieve desired levels of security/privacy and the ability to leverage the cost effectiveness of the Internet while providing confidentiality, integrity and availability of e-mail services that have become expected in Federal business.

+The Qwest Managed Tiered Security Service (MTSS) provides Agencies with security solutions that can be customized for the Agencies based on the respective level of mission criticality and information sensitivity.

-Together, these controls within the Qwest infrastructure and security service offerings provide Agencies an opportunity to build a comprehensive security posture using proven solutions, as well as new innovations currently under development.
-Qwest service offerings across all of the Networx service categories include their own, specialized controls to protect Agency information, and also offer Agencies a customized set of technical controls to ensure a strong security posture.
-Qwest team members are experienced in applying these products and services to specific Agency situations.
+Together, these controls within the Qwest infrastructure and security service offerings provide the Agencies with an opportunity to build a comprehensive security posture using proven solutions, as well as with new innovations currently under development.
+Qwest service offerings across all of the Networx service categories include their own, specialized controls to protect customer information, and also offer Agencies a customized set of technical controls to ensure a strong security posture.
+Qwest team members are experienced in applying these products and services to specific customer situations.

-3.3.3.4.2 Vulnerabilities and New Threats (L.34.2.3.3 (g), comp_req_id 10210 comp_req_id 10223, comp_req_id 10224)
+3.3.3.4.2 Vulnerabilities and New Threats (L.34.2.3.3 (g), comp\req\id 900 comp\req\id 885, comp\req\id 884)

 Qwest is committed to a proactive approach for the identification of vulnerabilities and new threats that may pose a security risk to Networx products and services.
-The following Qwest process, identifies how the Qwest integrated Networx Security Team reduces vulnerabilities, adapts to new threats, and ensures that Networx security management capabilities are maintained to the latest standards and practices.
-Additionally, Qwest's approach and methodology for protecting our infrastructure also applies to our vendors and subcontractors.
+The following Qwest process, as shown in vulnerabilities, adapts to new threats, and ensures that Networx security management capabilities are maintained to the latest standards and practices.

+Additionally, Qwest's approach and methodology for protecting our infrastructure also applies to our business partners and sub-contractors.
 Qwest uses the same technical, managerial, and operational controls to protect our infrastructure from all domestic and non-domestic entities (including Qwest subcontractors).